 Spread the love

 Bird hides at Danum ValleyIn the birdwatching industry, bird hides (or blinds) are big business around the globe.
 Here in Malaysia, it is certainly getting more and more popular, with Sabah being foremost in this regard.
 Well-known bird hides around Sabah include the Trusmadi hides, Telupid BPP hide, Gunung Alab hides, and several more.
-And now, birders can look forward to visiting two upcoming ones, at the world-famous Danum Valley no less!
+And now, birders can look forward to visiting two new ones, at the world-famous Danum Valley no less!
 These two new Danum Valley bird hides are built and operated by the prestigious Borneo Rainforest Lodge.

 Danum Valley Bird Hides at the Borneo Rainforest Lodge